appacademy/may-21-module-3-notes/week-07/day-02/study-guide.md

   - `z-index`
 - `overflow`
   - "visible" - default, content is not clipped
-  - "hidden" - content is clipped to fit padding box, no scrollbars
+  - "hidden" - content is clipped to fit padding box, no scroll bars
   - "scroll" - content is clipped to fit padding box, scroll bar
   - `overflow-x`
   - `overflow-y`